Where to Find Programmers for Your Startup

 Once you’ve finalized your project requirements, it’s time to start looking.
 Here are some platforms you can tap into if you want to find software developers:

-If you plan to look for candidates in the local areas, enlisting a recruitment agency’s help will save you time in your search.
+If you plan to look for candidates in the local areas, enlisting help from a recruitment agency will save you time in your search.
 They can narrow down all the qualified candidates for the job and take care of the whole recruitment process for you.

 Most software developers like to take on projects independently.
 Remote programmers have a much more flexible setup.
 You can find them on sites such as UpWork, Freelancer, GitHub Jobs, etc.